Reading Time Calculator: Words Per Minute Guide

 | College students | 300-400 | Regular practice |

-- 200 WPM: Conservative estimate, works for most content
+- 200 WPM: Conservative.
+Works for most content.
+My default.

 Factors Affecting Reading Speed